Oropharynx lesion biopsy

 How the Test is Performed

-Painkiller or numbing medicine is first applied to the area.
+Painkilling or numbing medicine is first applied to the area.
 For large sores or sores of the throat, general anesthesia may be needed.
 This means you will be asleep during the procedure.

 All or part of the problem area (lesion) is removed.
-It is sent to the laboratory to check for problems.
+It is sent to the laboratory to check for diseases.
 If a growth in the mouth or throat needs to be removed, the biopsy will be done first.
 This is followed by the actual removal of the growth.

 How to Prepare for the Test

-If a simple painkiller or local numbing medicine is to be used, there is no special preparation.
+If a simple painkilling or local numbing medicine is to be used, there is no special preparation.
 If the test is part of a growth removal or if general anesthesia is used, you will likely be asked not to eat for 6 to 8 hours before the test.

 How the Test will Feel